Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 The Object-Oriented Programming paradigm follows the imperative approach, also known as the procedural mechanism to write and manage code using classes and objects.

-Classes are considered the blueprints for defining the structure of an object along with its function and behavior.
+We consider classes as blueprints for defining the structure of an object along with its function and behavior.
 And objects are the class instances containing data and code in the form of fields and procedures, respectively.

 Therefore, the object is the primary and fundamental unit of OOP programming methodology, and it consists of the following elements: